nov-lang/nov/README.md

   - which specific case would be lost by not having mutable values?
   - the compiler (or vm?) can perform mutation where it's guarented to have no side effect
 - modes / arg options:
+  - no arg: same as build
-  - build: output a file with nov bytecode
+  - build: output a compiled file
-  - run: run in a VM either a .nov file or a .novc file
+  - run: execute a nov file
   - repl: run the repl
+  - test: run unit tests
   - fmt: format nov code
     - works like zig fmt but for nov
     - rename variable, functions and types to snake_case, camelCase and PascalCase?